apache/pekko/docs/src/main/paradox/serialization-jackson.md

 but can be enabled in the same way as the configuration shown above but replacing `jackson-json` with the binding name (for example `jackson-cbor`).

-## Using Akka Serialization for embedded types
+## Using Pekko Serialization for embedded types

-For types that already have an Akka Serializer defined that are embedded in types serialized with Jackson the @apidoc[PekkoSerializationSerializer] and
+For types that already have an Pekko Serializer defined that are embedded in types serialized with Jackson the @apidoc[PekkoSerializationSerializer] and
-@apidoc[PekkoSerializationDeserializer] can be used to Akka Serialization for individual fields.
+@apidoc[PekkoSerializationDeserializer] can be used to Pekko Serialization for individual fields.

 The serializer/deserializer are not enabled automatically.
-The @javadoc[@JsonSerialize](com.fasterxml.jackson.databind.annotation.JsonSerialize) and @javadoc[@JsonDeserialize](com.fasterxml.jackson.databind.annotation.JsonDeserialize) annotation needs to be added to the fields containing the types to be serialized with Akka Serialization.
+The @javadoc[@JsonSerialize](com.fasterxml.jackson.databind.annotation.JsonSerialize) and @javadoc[@JsonDeserialize](com.fasterxml.jackson.databind.annotation.JsonDeserialize) annotation needs to be added to the fields containing the types to be serialized with Pekko Serialization.

 The type will be embedded as an object with the fields: